forza-panino/Sniper-Bot/README.md

 * NodeJS

 ### Requirements installation guide
-You can install NodeJS through the [official installer](https://nodejs.org/en/download/) (be sure to select *LTS* and **not** *current*); if you're using Linux or another OS instead of Windows or macOS than, [as per documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), it is reccomended to use [NodeSource installer](https://github.com/nodesource/distributions).
+You can install NodeJS through the [official installer](https://nodejs.org/en/download/) (be sure to select *LTS* and **not** *current*); if you're using Linux or another OS instead of Windows or macOS then, [as per documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), it is reccomended to use [NodeSource installer](https://github.com/nodesource/distributions).
  </br>NPM will be automatically installed along with NodeJS.

 <a name="installation_guide"></a>